 To get your content noticed and read, you need to give it a compelling, eye-catching title.
 It doesn’t help to have the most engaging, problem-solving, educational piece of content imaginable if it never gets read.

-When it comes to producing a title that resonates with readers, take a cue from the world’s greatest copywriters.
+When it comes to writing titles that resonate with readers, we take cues from the world’s greatest copywriters.

 Your titles must contain a potent combination of BENEFITS and CURIOSITY.

 A good title is one that that leaves your reader itching with curiosity and anticipation — sometimes subliminally.

 - Don’t do ______ if you want _______

 - The one thing you must know before ______ (secret you’re missing)

 Readers are easily bored and distracted.
 Hit ’em with something that grabs and won’t let go.

 Then don’t drop the ball…